 The lounge looking good with new lighting, blind and cushions

 Storage boxes that fit perfectly on the shelves adjacent to the front doors

 Cupboard and worktop opposite the kitchen

 New, shortened calorifier feed pipe

-New skirting board on the bathroom/rear cabin bulkhead
+New skirting board on the bathroom/aft cabin bulkhead

 The worktop beneath the wash basin in the bathroom and surrounding woodwork was stained due to ingress of water from poor sealing of the basin.
 We planned to sand down the wooden worktop and re-varnish it but it turned out to be MDF with a wooden veneer on top which could not be sanded down.
 A replacement in a water resistant material was fitted and continued upwards to cover the staining of the bulkhead.
 The finished article looks cleaner and will be easier to clean as well as being more substantial.